-Each visual object – that is, an object that is or can be part of a diagram – has an internal and unique name.
+Each visual object – that is, an object that is or can be part of a 2D diagram or 3D scene – has an internal and unique name.
 A “reference” to such an object is an Algosim object that contains such a name and thus serves as a reference to the visual object.

-When a reference is returned by an expression, the front end automatically displays the diagram containing (or being) the referenced visual object.
+When a reference is returned by an expression, the front end automatically displays the diagram or scene containing (or being) the referenced visual object.

 A reference may contain references to other objects, typically “parts” of the object it is referring to.
 These are accessed using the